-What you need for drawing, scribbling and writing with your child
+What you need for drawing, scribbling and writing activities with children

 Set up your child at a table with some chunky crayons, chalk, pencils or markers, as well as some paper or card.

-How to do drawing, scribbling and writing activities with your child
+How to do drawing, scribbling and writing activities with children